SH7216 SuperH Demo

 Writing interrupt service routines (ISRs)

-Often it is desirable for for an ISR to perform a context switch - so the ISR returns to a different task to the one it originally interrupted.
+Often it is desirable for an ISR to perform a context switch - so the ISR returns to a different task to the one it originally interrupted.
 For example, if executing an interrupt caused a task to unblock and the unblocked task had a priority that was higher than the originally interrupted task, then the interrupt handler should return directly to the (higher priority) unblocked task.

 ISRs that don't use the FreeRTOS API and cannot cause a context switch have no special requirements and can be written as per the compiler documentation.
 See the MTU interrupt handler called MTU_Match() and defined within main.c for an example.